The Green Collection

 These green stone handles signaled refinement and wealth, especially when paired with gilt bronze or silver-gilt mounts.
 Their value varied depending on the quality of the stone and craftsmanship, but in general, such handles were significantly more expensive than those made of wood, ivory, or even silver.
 They were favored by aristocrats, diplomats, and courtly collectors who regarded them not merely as tools of correspondence but as objets d’art.
 In the world of wax seals, a green stone handle was both a mark of status and a subtle declaration of aesthetic taste.

-This stamp is not a noble family's wax seal stamp but an episcopal stamp from the 19th century.
+This wax sealing stamp is not a noble family's wax seal stamp but an episcopal stamp from the 19th century.
 It is made of green bloodstone with a silver base.
 Ecclesiastical heraldry follows specific conventions regarding the use of arms associated with the church’s administrative and collegiate bodies, as well as the depiction of clerical arms.
 Abbeys, priories, and dioceses each have their own heraldic symbols.

-This stamp shows the alliance arms of Marquis Joseph de Lévézou de Vézins and Gabrielle Dor de Lastours.
+This seal stamp shows the alliance arms of Marquis Joseph de Lévézou de Vézins and Gabrielle Dor de Lastours.
 The de Lévézou de Vézins family descends from the barons of Lévézou, a powerful feudal house.
 They held the title of marquis, and several branches existed over time.
 Their influence extended across several regions of France, particularly through strategic marriages.
 Among the notable members of the family are Jean-Jacques de Lévézou de Vézins (1738–1821), Marquis de Vézins, who was an officer who survived the French Revolution and later participated in royalist circles during the Bourbon Restoration.
 Renaud de Vezins was both a painter and a politician, who died in an accident in his Bugatti.
 The Dor de Lastours family appears in the 16th century under the name Dor.
 It is at the beginning of the 18th century that the family adopted the name Dor de Lastours, following the acquisition of the castle of Lastours.

 Renaud, Count de Lévézou de Vezins